GraphWalker/graphwalker.github.io/content/docs/introduction.md

 2. In **e_Init**, we remove all cache, and kill any previous client processes.
 Since the test might be restarted, stored credentials on the disk might still lie around, so we need to get rid of it.
 Also, restarted tests could have stopped in a state, where the client still is running.

-3. **v_ClientNotRunning** will assert that there is no spotify client process running.
+3. **v_ClientNotRunning** will assert that there is no Spotify client process running.

 4. **e_Start** starts the client.